If you have already met with a physician and/or you are confirmed to have a hearing loss, you may want to jump ahead to the next section.

-Has the hearing instrument dispenser or audiologist been disciplined?
-Call the Department of Health at 651-201-3729 (voice only) to find out and to get a copy of any disciplinary action that has been taken.
+Find out if the audiologist or hearing aid dispenser has been disciplined by calling the Department of Health at 651-201-3729 (voice only).
+You can also get a copy of any disciplinary action that has been taken.

 If you and the hearing aid seller agree to everything written in the contract, then you should sign your name on the contract.
 Then the hearing aid seller should also sign his/her name on the same contract.
 If both of your names are on the same contract, then the hearing aid seller must follow what they wrote in the contract.
 If they do not follow the contract, they can be sued.

 Is there anything you do not like about the contract?
 The law says that if you do not like a contract, you do not need to sign it.
 You can talk to the person selling the hearing aids.
 Find out if they will change what you do not like.
 If not, then think of going to a different seller.